 3. Include the hashtag #REALCLOWN in all of your social media posts about clowning.

-4. Come to 2018 Mooseburger Camp to make sure your suggestions are heard.
+4. Fill out the OFFICIAL SURVEY to make sure your suggestions are heard.

 Please leave a comment below and let me know what you think about the Clown Summit.